eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-iccad.md

 + [x] Libraries associated with NumFOCUS.
 + [ ] Graph
 	- Synthesize functions/methods/behavior and attributes/fields/properties that have to exist for all graphs, all directed graphs, and all undirected graphs.
 COMPLETE THIS!!!!
+	- Fix functions for directed and undirected graphs.
 	- [ ] directed graphs
 		* Implement directed graphs that have:
 			+ [ ] vertices with labels